UN records hundreds of killings and rights violations by Taliban

 "There's no denying that the findings of our report are extremely serious," Markus Potzel, acting head of the United Nations mission in Afghanistan (UNAMA), told a news conference in Kabul.

-The Taliban have routinely denied accusation of rights abuses since overthrowing the previous Western-backed government, but a UNAMA report released Wednesday listed multiple accounts.
+The Taliban have routinely denied accusations of rights abuses since overthrowing the previous Western-backed government, but a UNAMA report released Wednesday listed multiple accounts.

-The most common methods of torture included kicking, punching and slapping, beatings with cables and pipes and use of electric shock devices.
+The most common methods of torture included kicking, punching and slapping, beatings with cables and pipes, and the use of electric shock devices.

-It documented more than 200 instances of cruel, inhuman or degrading punishments -- including beating shopkeepers for not attending mosque -- and more than 100 cases of excessive use of force.
+It documented more than 200 instances of cruel, inhumane or degrading punishments -- including beating shopkeepers for not attending mosque -- and more than 100 cases of excessive use of force.

 Since the end of the war, security has vastly improved across the country with a huge drop in civilian casualties.